nethackchallenge/nethackchallenge.github.io/index.markdown

 2. **Best agent not using a neural network** - awarded to the best-performing agent not using a neural network or significantly similar modeling technique.
 3. **Best agent from an academic/independent team** - awarded to the best-performing agent produced by a team predominantly led by non-industry-affiliated researchers.

 The competition runs from early June through October 15, and the winners will be announced at NeurIPS in December.
-For more information, read our blog [here](https://ai.facebook.com/blog/launching-the-nethack-challenge-at-neurips-2021).
+For more information, checkout out the [Challenge Page](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge), read our blog [here](https://ai.facebook.com/blog/launching-the-nethack-challenge-at-neurips-2021).
 You can also follow us on [Twitter](https://twitter.com/NetHack_LE), join our [Discord server](https://discord.gg/zkFWQmSWBA), or get acquainted with the [NetHack Learning Environment](https://github.com/facebookresearch/nle).

 ### Key Dates